Rajpratik71/sheepdog-wiki/Cluster-management:-good-practices.md

 ## Environment

-Sheepdog often use more FDs than you think.
-The larger scale, the bigget set of FDs will be used in some period of time.
-So make sure you have big enough limit on FDs
+Sheepdog often uses more file descriptors than you might expect.
+The larger the scale of the deployment, the bigger the set of FDs that will be used in any given period of time.
+So make sure your systems have a high enough limit on FDs:

     $ ulimit -n

-If you see '1024' which is the default value on most distributions, please set it as big as possible.
+If you see '1024' which is the default value on most distributions, set it to a higher value.
+For example, 65536.

-To help debug crashed Sheepdog of any case, please allow your systems to dump core file.
-And most importantly, before you throw your blames on Sheepdog, it is nice of you to paste gdb output from core file (the core file of Sheep is default located at /path/to/store/core) by
+To help debug crashed Sheepdog instances, please enable your systems to dump corefiles.
+And most importantly, before you point blame at Sheepdog, cut and paste gdb output from core file (the core file of Sheep is default located at /path/to/store/core) by

     $ gdb /path/to/sheep /path/to/core_file
     $ (gdb console) bt full

 ## General remarks

-Sheepdog uses a zone concept for data replication.
-In the default configuration, each node in the cluster is one zone and sheepdog replicate the vdi objects to the number of zones defined by the number of copies (X).
+Sheepdog uses a "zone" concept for data replication.
+In the default configuration, each node in the cluster is one zone and sheepdog replicates the vdi objects to the number of zones defined by the number of copies (X).

 To keep a working cluster, never kill sheeps in more than X-1 zones at a time, or during recovery is not finished.
 If you kill X or more zones at a time, you will have no access to some of the objects.
-It never mind, if you kill the complete zone, or only a few sheeps in X different zones at a time, there will '''always''' some objects, that are only hold by these specific sheeps, only the amount of inaccessible objects will differ.
+It does not matter if you kill the complete zone, or only a few sheeps in X different zones at a time, there will '''always''' some objects, that are only hold by these specific sheeps, only the amount of inaccessible objects will differ.